Damp Survey Cost

 Get Prices

-How Much Does a Damp Survey Cost?
+How Much Is a Damp Survey?

 The average cost of a damp survey for a 3 bedroom, semi-detached home is around £250.